michalpiasecki0/classification_flowers/README.md

 ## Installation

-Please follow these steps to
+Please follow these steps:

+1. Move to directory where you want to save this project
-1. `git clone git@github.com:michalpiasecki0/classification_flowers.git`
+1. Clone directory: `git clone git@github.com:michalpiasecki0/classification_flowers.git`
-2. `python3 -m venv venv`
+2. Create venv for this project: `python3 -m venv venv`
-3. `pip install -r requirements.txt`
+3. Install required packages: `pip install -r requirements.txt`

 ## Interference

-`scripts\predict.py` is responsible for interference.
+Script `scripts\predict.py` is responsible for interference.
-Please type in following command in command line to perform interference on some photo (from home directory).
+Please type in following command in command line to perform interference on some photo.

 `python scripts/predict.py -i <path_to_image>`

 Some example photos are located in `data/interference` folder.

+Image with confidence score and predicted flower will pop up.
+Click `Enter` to close window.

 ## Training